zcorleissen/documentation/source/external_integration.rst

 Disabling New Relic Integration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To disable the reporting of metrics to New Relic for a particular instance:
+* To disable the reporting of metrics to New Relic for a particular instance:

-* Go to the settings page for that instance
+    * Go to the settings page for that instance.
-* Set the button labeled 'New Relic Monitoring' to off.
+    * Uncheck the box labeled **New Relic Monitoring**.

 .. image:: images/newrelic.png
     :align: center

-To disable New Relic integration completely:
+* To disable New Relic integration completely:

-* Browse to the `External Integration Settings`_ page.
+    * Go to the `External Integration Settings`_ page.
     * Click the button labeled **Delete License Key**.

 ACLSync